 - 18. Authorised inspectors should calculate the total cubic capacity of each cargo hold, measured in cubic metres.
-Information on the vessel cargo holds, freezer or storage areas can be found in:
+Information on the vessel cargo holds, freezer or storage areas can be found in various ships documents, and ideally, be certified by the CCM and valid:

-- Vessel Plans
+- Vessel Plans or Capacity Plan

 - Hull Survey Certificates

 - General Arrangements

 - Stability Book.

 - 19. Authorised inspectors should check ships beam (width) for verification of vessels principal dimensions.
 This will confirm information on the plans belongs to that vessel.